smrutipote/RE-Python-Mini-Project/README.md

 # RE-Python-Mini-Project
-This is a mini project which validates the email using Regular expression
+This is a mini project which extracts data from PAN card, PAssport License using Regular expression